 Avoid memory errors and manage Greenplum Database resources.

-Resource groups are a newer resource management scheme that enforces memory, CPU, and concurrent transaction limits in Greenplum Database.
+Note: Resource groups are a newer resource management scheme that enforces memory, CPU, and concurrent transaction limits in Greenplum Database.
 The Managing Resources topic provides a comparison of the resource queue and the resource group management schemes.
 Refer to Using Resource Groups for configuration and usage information for this resource management scheme.

 Memory management has a significant impact on performance in a Greenplum Database cluster.
 The default settings are suitable for most environments.
 Do not change the default settings until you understand the memory characteristics and usage on your system.